bytecodealliance/regalloc2/doc/DESIGN.md

   cache-efficient.
-As another example, a side-effect of the precise liveness was that we could then process operands within blocks in actual instruction order (in reverse), which allowed us to simply append liveranges to in-progress vreg liverange lists and then reverse at the end.
+As another example, a side-effect of the precise liveness was that we could then process operands within blocks in actual instruction order (in reverse), which allowed us to simply append liveranges to in-progress vreg liverange vectors and then reverse at the end.
 The expensive part is a single pass; only the bitset computation is a fixpoint loop.